thorlindberg/thesis/sections/4 introduction.md

 {"fig":"cleanarchitecture","url":"./figures/cleanarchitecture.jpg","caption":"The clean architecture.","width":"50%"}

-As seen in figure {"ref":"cleanarchitecture"}, this division results in four types of layers, guided by the various types of business rules and internal or external dependencies.
+As seen in {"ref":"cleanarchitecture"}, this division results in four types of layers, guided by the various types of business rules and internal or external dependencies.
 This fragmentation of components facilitates the independent development, testing and evolution of the software layers.
 This philosophical perspective on software illustrates the importance of design in software, as system architecture can either motivate or inhibit developers from achieving their desired design goals.

 XML (eXtensible Markup Language) is...